Saint: Islam

 Veneration of saints eventually became one of the most widespread Sunni practices for more than a millennium, before it was opposed in the twentieth century by the Salafi movement, whose various streams regard it as "being both un-Islamic and backwards ... rather than the integral part of Islam which they were for over a millennium."
 In a manner similar to the Protestant Reformation, the specific traditional practices which Salafism has tried to curtail in both Sunni and Shia contexts include those of the veneration of saints, visiting their graves, seeking their intercession, and honoring their relics.
 As Christopher Taylor has remarked: "[Throughout Islamic history] a vital dimension of Islamic piety was the veneration of Muslim saints ...
 [Due, however to] certain strains of thought within the Islamic tradition itself, particularly pronounced in the nineteenth and the twentieth centuries ... [some modern day] Muslims have either resisted acknowledging the existence of Muslim saints altogether or have viewed their presence and veneration as unacceptable deviations."

 Despite attempts by the Salafis to minimise the importance of saints in Islam, there are many living saints with huge popularity, often with millions of followers, mainly found in the Sufi orders or tariqat.
 They follow the teachings of the Muhammad and are usually direct descendants of him.
 They are also scholars of the religion.
-Well-known modern-day saints include Sheikh Nazim al Haqqani, Sheikh Hisham Kabbani, Sheikh Mehmet al Rabbani of the Naqshbandi Sufi Order, Habib Umar bin Hafidz of the Ba'Alawi Tariqat, Sheikh Muhammad al-Yaqoubi of the Shadhili Tariqa.
+Well-known modern-day saints include Sheikhs Nazim Al-Haqqani, Hisham Kabbani, Mehmet Adil of the Naqshbandi Sufi Order, Habib Umar bin Hafiz of the Ba'Alawi Tariqat, Muhammad al-Yaqoubi of the Shadhili Tariqa, muffakir-e-islam Abdul Qadir Jilani and his son pir syed ali imam shah jilani of the Qadiri tariqa.

-Famous Islamic saints in history include Rumi, Ibn Arabi and Al Ghazzali.
+Famous Islamic saints in history include syed Abdul Qadir Gilani (Gawth pak), Rumi, Ibn Arabi and Al-Ghazali.